spotlightpa/poor-richard/content/news/2026-01-29-SPLHOUSINGPLAN0126.md

 Underlying Pennsylvania’s housing crunch is the law of supply and demand.

-Between 2017 and 2023, Pennsylvania’s population grew by 5%, according to a <a href="https://www.pew.org/en/research-and-analysis/issue-briefs/2025/03/pennsylvanias-lack-of-building-has-contributed-to-housing-shortage-hurt-affordability">recent report</a> from Pew Charitable Trusts, a think tank.
+Between 2017 and 2023, the number of households in Pennsylvania grew by 5%, according to a <a href="https://www.pew.org/en/research-and-analysis/issue-briefs/2025/03/pennsylvanias-lack-of-building-has-contributed-to-housing-shortage-hurt-affordability">recent report</a> from Pew Charitable Trusts, a think tank.
 Over the same period, local governments issued only enough building permits to increase the state’s housing stock by 3.4%.

 That left Pennsylvania ranked 44th out of 50 states on the rate of housing built.